-The pacifier protects against the Unexpected Death of the Infant.
+The Pacifier Protects Against Unexpected Death of Infant.

-According to the American Academy of Pediatrics, pacifiers reduce the risk of Unexpected Death of the Infant (ANI), although it has not been shown that using it interferes with breastfeeding or causes dental problems later.
+A reduction in the risk of Unexpected Death of the Infant (ANI) may be associated with using a pacifier, although it has not been shown that using it interferes with breastfeeding or causes dental problems later.